hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-Indy.md

 approaches to implementing Ledger Redactibility on Indy.
 A design was developed, but little progress was made towards a cross-community collaboration for funding and implementing the work.
-A couple of organizations have (as was suggested) submitted a proposal to for grant funding for the effort.
+A couple of organizations have (as was suggested) submitted a proposal for a grant to fund the effort.

 ## Current Plans